4.5. Raytracer¶

 Geometry

-Since optrace implements sequential raytracing, the surfaces and objects must be in a well-defined and unique sequence.
+As optrace implements sequential raytracing, all surfaces and objects must be in a well-defined

 The elements Detector, LineMarker, PointMarker, BoxVolume, SphereVolume, CylinderVolume

 are excluded from this.
-All ray source elements must lie before all lenses, filters and apertures.
+All ray source elements must lie prior to any lenses, filters and apertures.

-And all subsequent lenses, filters, apertures must not collide with each other and be inside the outline.
+All subsequent lenses, filters, and apertures must not collide with each other and must be inside the outline.

 Surrounding Media

-, as well as for the region to the first lens.
+unspecified n2 media, as well as for the region in front of the first lens.

 Fig. 4.20 Schematic figure of a setup with a ray source, three different lenses and three different ambient media¶